 This southern hawker is on the hunt for flying insects.

 The dragonfly holds its legs forward.
-It grabs the prey from the air.
-Then it bites off the prey’s wings before eating the body.
+The long spines on its legs grip the prey.
+Then the dragonfly bites off and discards the prey’s wings before eating its body.

-Eating and mating are an adult dragonfly's only two jobs.
+Eating and mating are an adult southern hawker’s only two jobs.
 Within two months, the adults die.
-Then their eggs wait for the life cycle to begin again.
+Their eggs are waiting, though, for the life cycle to begin again.